mitchos/pyZscaler/README.md

 A start has been made on [user documentation](https://pyzscaler.packet.tech) with examples and explanations on how to implement with pyZcaler.

 ## Is It Tested?
-Yes! pyZscaler has a complete test suite that fully covers all methods within the ZIA and ZPA modules.
+Yes! pyZscaler has a complete test suite that fully covers all methods within all modules.

 ## Contributing